MacHu-GWU/troposphere_mate-project/README.rst

 Sometimes, you just know you need to associate one AWS Resource to another, but you have to lookup the Document to find out which Property and what is the Syntax to do that.

-For example, **if you want to associate an IAM Role, VPC Subnet, Security Group to a Lambda Function**.
+For example, **if you want to associate an IAM Role, VPC Subnet, Security Group to a Lambda Function, how do you know whether it is REF or GetAtt ARN can get you the resource arn?**.

 Suppose you already have: